 The accounts of the Drainage District are organized and operated on the basis of funds.
-A fund is an independent fiscal and accounting entity with a separate set of self-balancing accounts.
+A fund is an independent fiscal and accounting entity with a separate set of selfbalancing accounts.
 Fund accounting segregates funds according to their intended purpose and is used to aid management in demonstrating compliance with finance-related legal and contractual provisions.
-The minimum number of funds is maintained consistent with legal and managerial requirements.
+The minimum number of funds is maintained consistent with legal and managements.

-The fund of the Drainage District is classified as governmental.
-The emphasis on fund financial statements is on major governmental.
+The Drainage District maintains only one fund.
+It is categorized as a governmental fund.
+The emphasis on fund financial statements is on major governmental and enterprise funds, each displayed in a separate column.
 A fund is considered major if it is the primary operating fund of the entity or meets the following criteria:

 - a.
-Total assets and deferred outflows of resources, liabilities and deferred inflows of resources, revenues, or expenditures/expenses of that individual governmental or enterprise fund are at least 10 percent of the corresponding total for all funds of that category or type; and - b.
+Total assets and deferred outflows of resources, liabilities and deferred inflows of resources, revenues, or expenditures expenses of that individual governmental or enterprise fund are at least 10 percent of the corresponding total for all funds of that category or type; and - b.
 Total assets and deferred outflows of resources, liabilities and deferred inflows of resources, revenues, or expenditures/expenses of the individual governmental or enterprise fund are at least 5 percent of the corresponding total for all governmental and enterprise funds combined.